Time in Peru

 Peru Time (PET) is the official time in Peru.
 It is always 5 hours behind Coordinated Universal Time (UTC−05:00).
 Peru has only one time zone and does not observe daylight saving time.
-During the winter (summer in the Northern Hemisphere), Peruvian Time is the same as North American Central Time, while during the summer (winter in the Northern Hemisphere) it is the same as Eastern Time.
+From March to November, Peruvian Time is the same as North American Central Time, while during roughly November to March, it is the same as North American Eastern Time.

 IANA time zone database

 In the IANA time zone database Peru has the following time zone: